-The Federal Communications Commission (FCC) is considering transferring some or all of that spectrum to wireless companies for new services, which could impact the programming listeners and viewers rely upon.
+The Federal Communications Commission (FCC) is considering changes to the use of these spectrum bands to allow for new services, which could impact national programming listeners and viewers rely upon.

 Those who use this spectrum have invested billions of dollars to launch satellites and build stations on the ground to receive and disseminate critical content to consumers, such as weather information, network news and entertainment and syndicated programs for radio and TV.

 The bottom line:

-Broadcasters do not oppose examination of new uses of C-band and 6 GHz spectrum, Congress and the FCC must ensure that any changes in C-band spectrum protect existing users and their listeners and viewers from harmful interference or loss of service entirely.
+As the FCC moves forward to allow new uses of C-band and 6 GHz spectrum, Congress and the FCC must ensure that any changes protect existing users and their listeners and viewers from harmful interference or loss of service entirely.